 About Us

-The Society sponsors a wide variety of educational programs and initiatives focusing on local and state history—a lecture series, a newsletter, outreach to schools and other local organizations, tours of the Historic Venice Train Depot and Circus Car, a historic plaque program, scholarships for graduating high school seniors, and research into area history.
+The Society sponsors a wide variety of educational programs and initiatives focusing on local and state history: a lecture series; a newsletter; an outreach to schools and other local organizations; tours of the Historic Venice Train Depot and Circus Car; a historic Plaque Program; a scholarship program; and research into area history.

 VAHS Mission